 Step 2.
 Choose a reliable software development vendor and build your project team

 An effective software vendor selection serves as a prerequisite to implementing an EMR system successfully.
-That is why it is vital to partner up with a trusted EMR development company that is able to dig deep into your business needs and provide you with software designed to solve your core operational problems.
+That is why it is vital to partner up with a trusted EHR development company that is able to dig deep into your business needs and provide you with software designed to solve your core operational problems.

 A list of specific requirements or vendor evaluation matrix might come in handy at this stage.
 Some of the most common selection criteria are listed below.